NirajShr3stha/Apex-Legends-Discord-RPC/README.md

 ## Usage

-- To use ApexRPC, you can clone/download the repo.
+- To use Apex Legends Discord RPC, you can clone/download the repo.
 - Once you have the zip file, extract it and copy the file named '.env.test'.
 - Then, paste and rename it to '.env'.
 Inside the '.env' file,
 - Replace 'steamname' with your Steam username and 'password' with your Steam password.